AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Document Security: A protected PDF file fails to open offline with DisableGlobalOfflineSynchronizationData option set to True (NPR-32078).

-* Designer: If the tagging option is enabled, the subform border disappears in the generated PDF output (NPR-32547).

-* Designer: If the tagging option is enabled, the subform border disappears in the generated PDF output (NPR-31983, NPR-31950).
+* Designer: If the tagging option is enabled, the subform border disappears in the generated PDF output (NPR-32547, NPR-31983, NPR-31950).

 * Designer: If there are merged cells in a table, the accessibility test fails for the output PDF file converted from an XDP form using the output service (CQ-4285372).